Hampton Nature Reserve: History

 The site was previously a working brick pit, with extraction continuing as late as the 1990s.
 The extraction of bricks and dumping of unwanted material is responsible for the undulating 'lunar' landscape visible on part of the reserve.
 Once the pit had ceased to operate, nature took over and now a large variety of wildlife has made its home at the reserve.

 Wildlife

 Europe's largest population of great crested newts can be found at the Hampton Nature Reserve.
-In addition to this the site is also important for stoneworts (rare algae), water voles, and is home to the only known colony of the grizzled skipper butterfly in Peterborough.
+In addition to this the site is also important for stoneworts, water voles, and is home to the only known colony of the grizzled skipper butterfly in Peterborough.
 Many species of tree, wildflowers such as the bee orchid, and a wide range of fauna such as green woodpeckers, bats, kestrels, grass snakes, dragonflies and damselflies can all be found at the Hampton Nature Reserve.

+After the Brexit referendum, Froglife, who manages the park, warned that the wildlife in the park could be under threat if the reserve's Special Areas of Conservation was not preserved after leaving the EU.